sigdotcom/mstacm.org/deploy/README.md

   [DigitalOcean][digitalocean-url].
 Ask the chair of ACM Web for access.
 + Make sure you have access to the mstacm team in [Netlify][netlify-url].
 Ask the chair of ACM Web for access.
++ Make sure you have access to the mstacm team in [Terraform Cloud][terraform-cloud-url].
+Ask the chair of ACM Web for access.

 ### Installation
 1. Clone the mstacm.org repository using Git Bash: